gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

    6022 To Be Determined: Worlds Semifinalist (St. Louis), Velocity Vortex

-   TETRIX based robots have succeeded in competition, albeit it has become rarer in recent years.
+   TETRIX based robots have succeeded in competition in the past, although in recent years, this is not really the case anymore.